Izodine/Udacity-Submission-Assigner-Java/README.md

 Waiting until assigned count < 2
 ```
 The program will automatically check this to see when to start pulling again.

+#Dependencies

+The program uses GSON to generate and parse JSON data.
+You can find this library here: https://github.com/google/gson